 If your business is more transactional in nature, you may have a faster sales process and fewer interactions with prospects before closing a sale.

-On the other hand, if your business depends on customer relationships and multiple decision makers, you probably have a longer sales cycle with more customer touchpoints and interactions built into the process.
+On the other hand, if your business depends on customer relationships and multiple decision-makers or buying committees, you probably have a longer sales cycle with more customer touchpoints and interactions built into the process.

-Many salespeople face the Goldilocks dilemma — reach out too often, and you’re a nuisance; let too much time go by, and you risk being forgotten.
+Many sales teams face the Goldilocks dilemma — reach out too often, and you’re a nuisance; let too much time go by, and you risk being forgotten.

-There’s no one size fits all answer to how best to space out your interactions, but your sales cadence needs to strike the right balance with your prospects.
-Testing out different approaches and measuring results is the best way to find the right cadence that works for your team.
+There’s no one-size-fits-all answer to how to best space out your interactions, but your sales cadence needs to strike the right balance with your prospects.
+Testing out different approaches and measuring results is the only way to find the right cadence that works for your audience.

 Cadence also involves the prospect’s perception and entails more than the actual amount of time between contacts.

-Using different methods of contact (e.g., phone, email, social media, or messaging app) introduces variety into your sales workflow to help optimize results.
-With varied contact approaches, you can identify the contact method your prospects prefer.
+Using different channels such as phone, email, social media, or messaging apps introduces variety into your sales workflow and helps you identify the contact method each individual prospect prefers.

 Design a plan to facilitate communication between marketing and sales.
-Have an agreed-upon structure for your emails and conversations, so everyone is on the same page.
+Have a predefined structure for your emails and conversations so everyone is on the same page.

-In the rapid pace of business today, the sooner you contact a qualified lead, the higher the conversion rate.
-Don’t let your competition beat you to the lead.
+In the rapid pace of business today, speed-to-lead is an essential tactic for achieving a higher conversion rate.
+If your sales and marketing teams aren’t well coordinated and in sync as to what the next step in the buyer’s journey is, your competitors will outsell you.
 Implement an integrated system so marketing and sales departments can track, score, and pass on leads to make sure prospects are contacted promptly.

-- Standardize your workflows, so everyone on the sales team follows the same process.
-A standardized process also helps ensure that high-quality leads don’t fall through the crack.
+- Standardize your workflows so everyone on the sales team follows the same process.
+A uniform process also helps ensure that high-quality leads don’t fall through the cracks.

-- Imlement solution to track interactions and the results they produce so that you can fine-tune the workflows.
+- Implement a solution to track interactions and the results they produce so that you can fine-tune the workflows.